-After vertical guidance of the ion beam through use of a magnetic field, it is necessary that the \sim 36 keV H^- ions are isolated from the unwanted molecular species emitted from the previous sputtering process.
-The ions that emerge from the linear accelerator all have different momentums including the H^- ions.
+After vertical guidance of the ion beam through use of a magnetic field, it is necessary that the ~36 $keV H^-$ ions are isolated from the unwanted molecular species emitted from the previous sputtering process.
+The ions that emerge from the linear accelerator all have different momenta including the $H^-$ ions.
 To capitalize on this, the beam line encounters a 25° bend selector magnet.
 The magnet ensures that only certain species of specific mass and velocity can negotiate the arc of the turn.
-The intensity of the magnetic field determines what ion passes the 25° deflection successfully.
+The intensity of the magnetic field determines which ion species passes the 25° deflection successfully.
 Essentially, the inflection magnet selects ions that have the same magnetic rigidity by:

-$$Br = \sqrt{2mE/q^2} \tag{17}$$
+$$Br = \sqrt{2mE/q^2} \tag{18}$$

-Where mE indicates particle mass and energy, q is the ionic charge, r denotes radius of curvature, and B indicates the magnetic induction field.
+Where mE indicates particle mass and energy, q is the ionic charge, r denotes radius of curvature, and B designates the magnetic induction field.